encoredev/encore/README.md

 ### Learn more in the docs

-See how to use the Backend Frameworks in the docs:
+See how to use the backend frameworks in the docs:

 - **Services:** [Go](https://encore.dev/docs/go/primitives/services) / [TypeScript](https://encore.dev/docs/ts/primitives/services)
 - **APIs:** [Go](https://encore.dev/docs/go/primitives/defining-apis) / [TypeScript](https://encore.dev/docs/ts/primitives/defining-apis)